Distributed Koopman Learning using Partial Trajectories for Control: Simulations

 \section{Simulations}

 In this section, we first evaluate the dynamics learning performance of the proposed DDKL-PT algorithm by analyzing its prediction error on a testing dataset.
-We then present a motivating example that demonstrates the use of DDKL-PT in model predictive control (MPC) design for a surface vehicle performing goal-tracking and station-keeping tasks for each agent in the MAS.
+We then present a motivating example that demonstrates the use of DDKL-PT in model-predictive control (MPC) design for a surface vehicle, with each agent in the MAS performing goal-tracking and station-keeping tasks.
 All simulations consider a five-agent MAS, depicted in Fig. \ref{fig:MAS} (self-arcs omitted for clarity), where each agent observes only a partial trajectory $\boldsymbol{\xi}_i$ as defined in \eqref{eq_batch}.

-We first consider the surface vehicle dynamics from \cite{bingham2019toward}, characterized by a $6$-dimensional state vector $\boldsymbol{x}(t) = \matt{\boldsymbol{p}(t)^\prime & \boldsymbol{v}(t)^\prime}^\prime \in\mathbb{R}^6$, where $\boldsymbol{p}(t) = [p_x(t) \ p_y(t) \ \phi(t)]^\prime$ represents the $x$ and $y$ positions and yaw angle of the surface vehicle in global coordinates, and $\boldsymbol{v}(t) = \matt{v_x(t) & v_y(t) & \dot{\phi}(t)}^\prime$ denotes the corresponding velocities in local coordinates.
-The system is controlled by a $2$-dimensional control input $\boldsymbol{u}(t) = \matt{u_{left} & u_{right}}^\prime$, where $-1 \leq u_{left}\leq 1$ and $-1 \leq u_{right}\leq 1$ represent the thrusts of the left and right motors, respectively.
+We first consider the surface vehicle dynamics from \cite{bingham2019toward}, characterized by a $6$-dimensional state vector $\boldsymbol{x}(t) = \matt{\boldsymbol{p}(t)^\prime, \boldsymbol{v}(t)^\prime}^\prime \in\mathbb{R}^6$, where $\boldsymbol{p}(t) = [p_{\mathrm{x}}(t), p_{\mathrm{y}}(t), \phi(t)]^\prime$ represents the $x$ and $y$ positions and yaw angle of the surface vehicle in global coordinates, and $\boldsymbol{v}(t) = \matt{v_{\mathrm{x}}(t), v_{\mathrm{y}}(t), \dot{\phi}(t)}^\prime$ denotes the corresponding velocities in local coordinates.
+The system is controlled by a $2$-dimensional control input $\boldsymbol{u}(t) = \matt{u_{\mathrm{left}}, u_{\mathrm{right}}}^\prime$, where $-1 \leq u_{\mathrm{left}}\leq 1$ and $-1 \leq u_{\mathrm{right}}\leq 1$ represent the thrusts of the left and right motors, respectively.